-Each village that works with Trama Textiles has their own representative that is elected by the people she represents.
-Her job is to coordinate with Trama the delivery of the weaving, and to ensure each weaver is receiving a good price for her work.
+Each village that works with Trama Textiles has their own elected representative.
+Her job is to communicate with Trama to coordinate the delivery of the weaving, and to ensure each weaver is receiving a good price for her work.

-Every three months the women gather at the shop in Quetzaltenango to review the success of Trama Textiles and to discuss how it could improve.
-Every three years Trama hosts an assembly, where all the women vote on the new presidents and update their constitution.
+Every three months, the women gather at the shop in Quetzaltenango to review the success of Trama Textiles and to discuss potential improvements.
+Every three years, Trama hosts an assembly where all the women vote on the new presidents and update their constitution.

 As the vice president of Trama Textiles, Oralia’s dream is to fully employ the 400 women who work with Trama.
-For Oralia, paying women a fair wage for their products is incredibly rewarding as it has a direct impact on empowering women within the community.
+For Oralia, paying women a fair wage for their products is rewarding, as it has a direct impact on empowering women within the community.